Mikes987/parameters_cfrp_simulation/README.md

 # Parameters for CFRP Simulation
 Python scripts in order to successfully simulate progressive damage of carbon fiber reinforced polymers.

-In my master thesis, I simulated temperature dependent progressive damage in Abaqus 2017.
+In my master thesis, I simulated temperature dependent progressive damage of open hole tensions (OHT) specimen in Abaqus 2017.
 The foundation was the Nasa [CompDam_DGD](https://github.com/nasa/CompDam_DGD) code and I expanded the script by adding a module that recalculated mechanical properties based on the operating temperature.

 For a successful simulation, two processes had to be accomplished.